 Baby Cleaning Supplies

 Babies come with lots of things.
-Baby shampoo, baby powder, bathtub, moisturizer, etc... can be added to an already stuffed linen closet.
-It's best to keep these items separated in their own bin.
+Baby shampoo (affiliate), baby powder, bathtub, moisturizer, etc... can be added to an already stuffed linen closet.
+It's best to keep these items separated in their bin.
 Having these items in one place will make bathing your baby easier.
-Some acrylic bins with handles with sides at least 4 inches high work nicely to store these items and grab them when you need them.
+Some acrylic bins with handles (affiliate) and sides at least 4 inches high work nicely to store these items and grab them when needed.

 Bathroom Cleaning Supplies